isaacwoodruff/simplysportscience/README.md

 SECRET_KEY | `<your secret key>`
 ALGOLIA_PUBLIC_KEY | `<your public key>`
 ALGOLIA_PUBLIC_APP_ID | `<your secret key>`
-ENDPOINT_SECRET | `<your secret signing key here>` EMAIL_PASS | `<your secret key>`
+ENDPOINT_SECRET | `<your secret signing key>`
+EMAIL_PASS | `<your secret key>`
 EMAIL_HOST_USER | `<your email address>`

 10. In your IDE open up a terminal and start a heroku shell.
 Then migrate your database models and create a superuser account in your database.

-    You can find more in depth instructions on how to do those task in the [heroku documentation](https://devcenter.heroku.com/articles/heroku-postgresql).
+    You can find more in depth instructions on how to do those tasks in the [heroku documentation](https://devcenter.heroku.com/articles/heroku-postgresql).

 11. In the heroku dashboard of your app you can either click **Deploy** or enable **Automatic Deploys** in the **Automatic Deployment** section.